Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 • First aid kit

-So as we have seen, even just the basic gear for a camping overnighter is already quite a lot of stuff.
+So, as we have seen, even just the basic gear for an overnight camping is already quite a lot of stuff.

 Although some practice bike camping by hauling their gear in a cycling backpack, we don’t really recommend doing so.

-Sure the MTB hydration pack is a great solution to carry extra water, but the rest of the gear should be weighing on the frame of your bike, not on your shoulder… otherwise, believe me, you’ll ride will be miserable.
+Sure, the MTB hydration pack is a great solution for carrying extra water, but the rest of the gear should be on your bike, not on your shoulder… otherwise, believe me, your ride will be miserable.

 Mountain Bike Bikepacking